 Nor do the warranties disclaim consequential or incidental damages.
 This means that if your Paini faucet leaks and damages your kitchen cabinets, Paini is obligated not only to pay to have the faucet fixed but also to restore or replace the damaged cabinets.

-Magnuson-Moss requires that a warranty be written in a single document and in language that is clear and easy for the average consumer to understand.
+Magnuson-Moss requires that a warranty be written in a single document and in simple language that is clear and easy for the average consumer to understand.
 (16 CFR § 702.3

 These are outlined in the regulations that support Magnuson-Moss which may be found in the Code of Federal Regulations at 16 C.F.R. § 701.3(a) – a document well worth reading by anyone proposing to write a consumer product warranty.